 2. Download and install the Mendeley Web Importer for your preferred browser (Chrome, Firefox or Edge).
 This browser extension will allow you to automatically gather citation information and full text PDFs from library research databases and other websites.

-3 (Optional) Download and install a desktop version of Mendeley: either Mendeley Desktop (recommended) or Mendeley Reference Manager.
-Mendeley Reference Manager is a new, but still somewhat limited, desktop app that offers the same functions as Mendeley's Web interface: it allows you to collect and organize references, and it automatically syncs with your online Mendeley library.
-Mendeley Desktop offers additional functionality, including the ability to export citations and create bibliographies from your saved references, and to create and manage collaborative groups for sharing references.
+3 (Optional) Download and install the Mendeley Reference Manager.
+Mendeley Reference Manager is a desktop app thai allows you to collect and organize references, and it automatically syncs with your online Mendeley library.

-4. If you wish to integrate Mendeley with Microsoft Word, either download Mendeley Cite (compatible with Office 365, Word 2016 and after, and Word for Ipad) or use Mendeley Desktop to install the the Mendeley Citation Plugin (compatible with Word 2016 and earlier).
+4. If you wish to integrate Mendeley with Microsoft Word, download Mendeley Cite (compatible with Office 365, Word 2016 and after, and Word for iPad).

 Mendeley Cite is an add-on for Microsoft Word which allows you to access your Mendeley reference library directly from a Microsoft word document.
 It allows you to find and insert in-text and bibliography citations using a wide variety of citation styles, and it can automatically generate a bibliography from the citations you have placed in your document.